 Lastly, USAID worked with the ECX to pilot a variety of new technologies, including storage cocoons.
 These cocoons piloted the use of advanced technology for portable storage of oilseeds, pulses and coffee.

 It’s been a rich partnership and while much has been done – much more remains to be done.
-Looking ahead, USAID experts, including from our new Agricultural Markets Development and Expansion Project, (known as AMDe in Amharic) are engaging with incoming ECX CEO Antenah Assefa, to discuss how to continue our collaboration, including the need for improvements and expansion of the warehousing system – so important to the success of the ECX model.
+Looking ahead, USAID experts, including from our new Agribusiness Market Development project, (known as AMDe in Amharic) are engaging with incoming ECX CEO Antenah Assefa, to discuss how to continue our collaboration, including the need for improvements and expansion of the warehousing system – so important to the success of the ECX model.

 In closing – let me say a special thank you to Dr. Eleni Gebre-Madhin– who not only provided the vision for the ECX, but who also demonstrated the diplomatic and management skills necessary to give life to this new, dynamic institution in Ethiopia.
 Her achievements further provide a strong, inspiring role model for any student, anywhere, and notably for young women entrepreneurs, academics, female executives and also mothers, in Ethiopia and around the Diaspora.
 Dr. Eleni not only came up with innovative ideas but also maneuvered challenging waters, breaking through old patterns of thinking as to what is or is not possible – and breathed life into those ideas.
 Ethiopia and those who support and promote Ethiopia’s growth and transformation owe Dr. Eleni a great deal of gratitude.
 Doubtless, we here all await with great anticipation your further ideas and accomplishments.